The Amazing Health Benefits of Safe Sun Exposure

 Humans evolved in the sunlight.
 The sun is our life source - it creates life.
 Real yogis salutes the sun every day.

 If you leave a plant in the shade, it dies no matter how much you water and fertilize it.
 The lushest places on the planet are in the tropics.
 The most futile places on the planet are at the poles.
 It just doesn’t work without sun unless you’re mole.
 It makes sense that without it our bodies suffer.

 what is the difference between UVA, UVB and UVC

 UV RADIATION FROM THE SUN CONSISTS OF UV A- B AND C:

-- UVA radiation penetrates almost unimpeded through the atmosphere and can penetrate glass.
+UVA radiation penetrates almost unimpeded through the atmosphere and can penetrate glass and water.

 There are two primary types of UV rays from sunlight that you need to focus on.
 The UVB, which produces vitamin-D and the UVA, which damages and causes an early ageing of the skin.

 UVA rays are quite constant during ALL hours of daylight, throughout the entire year.
 UVA doesn’t burn, but it goes through glass and penetrates into to the deeper layers of the skin(dermis and hypodermis) where it among other things destroys elasticity and collagen.

 UVB are low in the morning, evening and winter, and high at midday.
 UVB only penetrates through the top layers of dermis.
 They are the rays that burn the skin, but also the ones that provide the vital vitamin-D.

 Vitamin D3 operates more as a hormone in the body – a chemical messengers that is more active than previously believed, vitamin D from the sun optimize 10% of our genes, and about 30 organs from the skin- to breast tissue to the white blood cells have receptors for active vitamin-D.